ecscstatsconsulting/js-excel-generator/README.md

 [Live Demo](https://rawgit.com/ecscstatsconsulting/js-excel-generator/master/demo.htm)

+If you are using the Chrome Web Browser, check out our [Chrome App](https://chrome.google.com/webstore/detail/excel-generator/ppeejofkpebeikjaalhlmlmhldkhbgih) using this library, you can use this app to see if the js-excel-generator is right for your project.
+The Chrome App is also an open source project, you can view the source code [here](https://github.com/ecscstatsconsulting/chrome-excel-generator)

 The project is still very early in development, more updates will follow shortly.

 ## Getting Started - How to use